Swords & Sorcerers

 Swords & Sorcerers is a 1978 role-playing game supplement published by Fantasy Games Unlimited for Chivalry & Sorcery.

 Contents

-Swords & Sorcerers presents historical data, mythological concepts, and game mechanics for Vikings, Mongols, and Celts.
+Swords & Sorcerers is a supplement containing historical and religious information with and game mechanics for Vikings, Mongols, and Celts.

+Publication history

+Shannon Appelcline noted that "From 1977-1979 C&S was supplemented by more than half-a-dozen books.
+The game innately appealed only to a very sophisticated group of the most serious roleplayers but amongst these players several of the supplements were quite well-received, including Bireme & Galley (1978) - which contained naval combat rules - and Swords & Sorcerers (1978) - which contained rules for the Norse, Picts, Gaels, Britons and Mongols."

 Reception

 Ronald Pehr reviewed Swords & Sorcerers in The Space Gamer No. 45.
 Pehr commented that "Anyone who plays Chivalry & Sorcery, or anyone who just wants to see what fantasy role-playing is all about, wants to buy Swords & Sorcerers."

 Paul Cockburn reviewed Swords & Sorcerers for Imagine magazine, and stated that "With this book, useful information is presented in such a way that the GM quickly introduce elements of these societies into the campaign.
 C&S is rightly praised as a game that encourages role-playing, as opposed to 'adventuring' (as Daredevils) or random combat (as Merc), and this manual will provide considerable extra enjoyment to its adherents."